ManojkumarDevarapu/rag-document-qa-endee/README.md

 ## Important Engineering Note

-While working with the open-source Docker build of Endee, it was observed that:
+While working with the open source Docker build of Endee, it was observed that:

 - Vector search/read APIs are exposed
 - Vector write operations are restricted in the OSS image